wp-plugins/caascade/readme.txt

 A Caascade ID is necessary and may be obtained from https://math.tetragy.com

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
-2. Visit the WP Caascade settings page of your Wordpress site to configure your ID.
+2. Whitelist your server IP addresses or disable enforcing for your account at the Caascade project website.
-3. Whitelist your server IP address or disable enforcing.
+3. Visit the Caascade settings page of your Wordpress site to configure your ID.
 4. Use Shortcode in your posts to include a Caascade operation.
-For example, `[caascade com="prime"]`.
+The following is sample Shortcode you can include in a post: `[caascade com="prime"]`.

 == Frequently Asked Questions ==